 5. Segment to focus on retaining the right customers

-Using data analytics to segment people into different groups means you can identify how each segment engages with your brand and product.
-This then allows you to look at each subgroup and draw insights, followed by adopting different communication and servicing strategies to increase retention of your most wanted customers.
+Using data analytics to segment people into different groups, means you can identify how each segment engages with your brand and product.
+This then allows you to look at each subgroup and draw insights, followed by adopting different communication and servicing strategies to increase retention for your most wanted customers.

 Analyze data such as your customer demographics, lifestyle, products purchased by each category and type of customer, the frequency of purchase and purchase value.
 In this way, you’ll discover which type of customers are driving the most revenue.
 Some cost too much to deliver revenue, so you’ll know if you want to focus your efforts on.